Hello Members & Guests of Gold Medal Gymnastics,

 Feel free to discuss parent and child goals so we could help you all achieve them.

 Parents and Athletes,

 My name is Brooklyn Sauer.
-I am junior at Thomas More College and will be majoring in Psychology.
-While studying at TMC, I will be participating on their dance team.
+I am a junior at Thomas More University and will be majoring in Psychology.
+While studying at TMU, I will be participating on their dance team.